simonireilly/overtime-app/README.md

 ## Features

-- Approval workflow
+[ ] Approval workflow
+- Status to be added to post
+- Require status
+- Give default
+- Implement approval stages
+- Include locking

-- SMS sending -> link to approval or overtime input
+[ ] SMS sending -> link to approval or overtime input

-- Administrate admin dashboard
+[x] Administrate admin dashboard

-- Block non admin and guest users from administrate
+[x] Block non admin and guest users from administrate

-- Email summary to managers for approval
+[ ] Email summary to managers for approval

-- Needs to be documented if employee did not log overtime
+[ ] Needs to be documented if employee did not log overtime

 ## UI